-The National Science Foundation (NSF) has mandated that prior to gaining access to the USAP network and network resources (including accessing the Internet from a USAP location), all USAP participants are required to perform the following:
+The National Science Foundation (NSF) has mandated that all USAP participants are required to do the following prior to gaining access to the USAP network and network resources (including accessing the Internet from a USAP location):

-- Complete Information Security and Privacy Training course online. - Sign and return the Acknowledgement of Information Security Policies and Permission for Use form - Sign and return the Acknowledgement of USAP Rules of Behavior for Sensitive Information and Personally Identifiable Information form.
+- Complete the Information Security and Privacy Training course online. - Sign and return the Acknowledgement of Information Security Policies and Permission for Use form - Sign and return the Acknowledgement of USAP Rules of Behavior for Sensitive Information and Personally Identifiable Information form.